Account

 Natural Antimicrobial Action

-Thanks to its high tannin levels, Tepezcohuite exhibits natural antibacterial and antifungal properties, making it a useful ingredient in formulations aimed at treating acne, healing wounds, or soothing irritated skin.
+Thanks to its high tannin levels, Tepezcohuite exhibits natural antibacterial and antifungal properties.
+This makes it a helpful ingredient in formulations for treating acne, healing wounds, or soothing irritated skin.

 Reduces Inflammation